Luckyleck/Prison-Dilemma-Simulator/README.md

 import { move as strat2 } from "./strat2.mjs";
 ```

 Feel free to experiment with different strategies and parameters to analyze their performance in the Iterated Prisoner's Dilemma.
+Currently there is no requirement for